DivergentClouds/tundra/readme.txt

 Usage Notes
 -----------
 - if the '-d' flag is set, debug mode will be activated
-  - debug mode is not currently implimented
+  - debug mode is not currently implemented
 - rom files may be at most 12 KiB

 Assembler